denza/redux-persist-buildfire-storage/README.md

 redux-persist-buildfire-storage is using [BuildFire](https://github.com/BuildFire/sdk/wiki/File-System-Services) file system componente to persist redux state, and allowing it to be reloaded from the file system even when tha app is closed.

-To use it following the code example below:
+To use it, follow the code example below:

 ```
 // configureStore.js